Meet Our Team

 Aiden Lesley is the Child Rights Researcher for Human Rights for Kids.
 In this role, Aiden leads Human Rights for Kids’ research and statistical endeavors, providing education and resources for the broader child rights field, legislators and other stakeholders.
 He also provides some assistance to staff in operational tasks.

 Growing up just a few miles from our Nation’s Capital, Aiden was raised with a strong commitment to the value of service and advocacy.
-Both his mother and father worked as civil servants in government before moving into the nonprofit field to fight for public policy issues important to cancer and children’s health, respectively.
+Both his mother and father worked as civil servants in government before moving into the nonprofit field to fight for public policy issues important to cancer research and children’s health, respectively.
 His grandmother was a teacher, women’s rights advocate and fierce believer in the value of every person’s potential to be extraordinary with the right support.
 He hopes to carry those values with him, helping realize HRFK’s goal of a country that provides support to every child in America.

 Aiden attended the University of Wisconsin-Madison for his undergraduate degree.
 While in college, he helped provide an assessment and policy recommendations to Racine County, Wisconsin regarding their Youth Care Facility Operations Manual.
 He graduated in 2022 with a double major in Political Science and Legal Studies from the Letters and Sciences Honors College.